bennymi/ato-ui/src/docs/guides/components/combobox.md

 ## Debounce

 The debounce time represents the time taken in between a key stroke in the input field and the search taking place.
-For a larger list of items it might improve performance to increase the debounce time, to avoid too many searches from happening.
+If the debounce time is 1 second, then a search will only take place if there has been no keyboard inputs for 1 second.
+For a larger list of items this might help improve performance, since it avoids too many searches from happening.

 <Preview previewSnippets={previewSnippets['debounce']}>
 	<svelte:component this={previewComponents['debounce']} />